 You may be breaching FOI law if you do any of the following:

-- Deliberately destroy, hide or alter requested information to prevent it being released.
-This is considered a criminal offence in the Act.
+- deliberately destroy, hide or alter requested information to prevent it being released.
+This is considered a criminal offence in the Acts.

 Compliance with FOI law is enforced by the ICO or SIC, depending on jurisdiction.
 They have powers to:

-- Prosecute those who commit criminal offences under the Act.
+- prosecute those who commit criminal offences under the Acts.